Audit committee oversight responsibilities

 The audit committee can promote a strong focus on tone at the top, maintaining a positive culture, and adherence to the company’s code of ethics, thus promoting a culture of compliance.
 The committee should meet periodically in executive sessions with those responsible for overseeing ethics and compliance matters and work with management to confirm that the company’s code of ethics or conduct complies with the applicable requirements.
 Companies may update the code in response to new issues or situations.
 Legal counsel should be consulted on modifications to the code.

 Communication and training are critical to fostering an ethical culture.
-The code should be available to everyone in the organization, perhaps through inclusion on the company’s intranet site and in the employee orientation program and manual.
+The code should be available to everyone in the company, perhaps through inclusion on the company’s intranet site and in the employee orientation program and manual.
 Some companies require individuals, including directors, to sign an annual certification noting that they have read, understood, and complied with the code.
 If an employee refuses to sign the certification, committees should encourage companies to take prompt and appropriate disciplinary action, up to and including termination.
 Communication of disciplinary actions taken in response to code violations is a common way of communicating to employees that violations are taken seriously.

 As part of its oversight of ethics and compliance, the committee should also pay close attention to the risk of management override of controls as well as risk mitigation mechanisms.
 In addition, the committee can prioritize initiating internal or independent investigations on matters within the committee’s scope of responsibility.